superlinked/superlinked/docs/reference/dsl/space/image_space.md

             Defaults to EmbeddingEngineConfig().

     Raises:
-        InvalidSpaceParamException: If the image and description fields are not from the same schema.
+        InvalidInputException: If the image and description fields are not from the same schema.

     Initialize the ImageSpace instance for generating vector representations